caoyukun0430/pm4py-source/README.md

 Before start playing with our package, make sure you follow the instruction above to correctly install PM4py.

-One simple example to run trace clustering is the `python -m trace_cluster.merge_log.example_run`
+One simple example to run trace clustering is the `python -m trace_cluster.merge_log.plots_indiv`
 This command will returns you a set of plots containing the cluster dedrogram and plots for fitness, precision and F1-score at each cluster step.

 ### Input